EvgeniaSap/MethodsDBCH/README.md

 By default, an account with access type "Main administrator" is registered in the system with login: `admin`, password: `1234`.
 You can change the personal information set by default in your personal account after authorization.

 See the ![Use Case Diagram](https://github.com/EvgeniaSap/MethodsDBCH/issues/1#issue-1391509247) for details on the available features.
+## General description of the project
+You can see:
+- database ER-diagram;
+- schematic description Class Diagram.

 ## Added Methods
 ### Methods for testing numbers for primality
 - Fermat test